png270/Weather-Forecast-Python-Desktop-Application/README.md

 # Weather-Forecast-Python-Desktop-Application
-Weather Forecast Python Desktop Application using Weather API and Text-To-Speech support.
+Weather Forecast Python Desktop Application with Text-To-Speech support using Weather API and tkinter for User Interface.